SiliconLabs/bluetooth_mesh_stack_features/models/hsl_client/README.md

 The ```Bluetooth Mesh - SoC Light HSL``` is an example application that you can use as a template for Bluetooth Mesh HSL Light applications.

 Currently the ```Bluetooth Mesh - SoC Switch``` does not support HSL Client (i.e. cannot set hue or saturation), so the switch side needs some porting job.

+## Important

+> ⚠ You are not required to follow through with the Instructions when using our *External Repos* feature!

 ## Project Setup
 ### HSL Switch